DanielTakeshi/Paper_Notes/README.md

 ### 2017

-- Dex-Net 2.0: Deep Learning to Plan Robust Grasps with Synthetic Point Clouds and Analytic Grasp Metrics, arXiv (3)
+- Dex-Net 2.0: Deep Learning to Plan Robust Grasps with Synthetic Point Clouds and Analytic Grasp Metrics, RSS 2017 (3)
-- Comparing Human-Centric and Robot-Centric Sampling for Robot Deep Learning from Demonstrations, ICRA 2017 (1)
 - A Conceptual Introduction to Hamiltonian Monte Carlo, arXiv (1)

 ### 2016